Tales of Eternia: PlayStation Portable version

 Like its predecessor, the Japanese PlayStation Portable version of Tales of Eternia received a 33 out of 40 possible score from Famitsu based on scores of 8, 8, 9, and 8.
 The game sold 80,650 copies in its first week, entering the Japanese sales charts as the second-best selling title during that period, and would go on to sell approximately 398,000 copies worldwide by December 2007.

 The PSP version also received "favorable" reviews according to video game review aggregator Metacritic.
 Eurogamer said that the game was "...by far and away the best RPG for the PSP currently on the market (as of April 2006)...", praising the graphics and gameplay, complaining the story felt "cliche" and "rushed".
-PALGN praised the story of the game, stating, "The story on its own has a few major twists and goes along at a pace that will keep you interested, but it’s not that spectacular, but still has quite a bit of depth" and the game's sense of exploration, stating "That’s one of the best things about Tales of Eternia.
+PALGN praised the story of the game, stating, "The story on its own has a few major twists and goes along at a pace that will keep you interested, but it's not that spectacular, but still has quite a bit of depth" and the game's sense of exploration, stating "That's one of the best things about Tales of Eternia.
 Despite being somewhat linear, you can still go your own way.
 The depth in the story and in the gameplay itself allow you to really play as you wish."
 In 2012, Game Informer named Farah one of the best characters in the Tales series, calling her "a loveable character with infectious energy."

 Other media

 Anime

-A 13 episode anime series produced and animated by Xebec also called Tales of Eternia was inspired by the game; the series originally ran on Japanese television from 8 January 2001 to 26 March 2001.
-Tales of Eternia was licensed by Media Blasters on 6 July 2002 for North American distribution, but the company's license expired and it was never released in the region.
+A 13 episode anime series produced and animated by Xebec also called Tales of Eternia was inspired by the game; the series originally ran on the satellite channel Wowow from January 8 to March 26, 2001.
+Tales of Eternia was licensed by Media Blasters on July 6, 2002 for North American distribution, but the company's license expired and it was never released in the region.
 The plot of the anime series is completely unrelated to the story of the original game, but contains common elements including the four main characters, Greater Craymels, and spells.
 A manga version of the anime was released in 2002.